hangdeng/Final-Project/README.md

 In the second version of the first code package, I tried erosion proportinal to dqdx.
 No compaction added.
 I also make the Qs higher.

 # 3)
-Non deposition (no Qs) to increasing Qs in Qs curve
+Non deposition (no Qs) to increasing Qs in Qs curve, use step function in matlab

 # 4)
 Working on river meandering code as proposed in the class